WARD 3 NEIGHBORHOODS: "ANNAPOLIS IN MINIATURE"

 Harris, Johnson, McGowan, Thomas, Brown, Wright, McGowans, Siscoe, Taylor,

-Richardson, and others—too numerous to mention
+Richardson, and others—too numerous to mention.
+And these families have thrived.

 Unfortunately, about 25-30 years ago, after these families had moved out, this community